 It started, innocently enough, as an excuse to drive.
 Nearly four decades later, who would have thought that a bunch of road-hungry hotrodders would still be doing it?

 Well, the “Chicken Chase” might have something to do with food .
 And bench rodding.
 And driving.
 And fall scenery.
-And… pretty much the lack of any real organization.
-I say that as a tongue-in-cheek nod to Kerry Cameron and the L.A.
-Cruisers club who hold the reins to the 2017 Chicken Chase and Reliability Run, because some of the best events sometimes go down without the microscopic-detail planning.
-Go with the flow.
-This year, the “flow” starts on Sunday, October 8th at Rosalie’s Restaurant, Sisseton SD, around 11 AM.
+And fun behind the wheel.
+It’s a fairly un-structured deal, courtesy of Kerry Cameron and the L.A.
+Cruisers club who hold the reins to the 2018 Chicken Chase and Reliability Run.
+Because some of the best events often go down without the microscopic-detail planning, you just go with the flow.
+This year, the “flow” starts on Sunday, October 7th at Rosalie’s Restaurant in Sisseton SD.
+Meet up at Rosalie’s around 11 AM, do the meet-and-greet thing, buy your own meal if you’re hungry, wander around to check out the cars and do some bench rodding, then around 1 PM you’ll leave on a Reliability Run and Fall Foliage tour.
+The tour itinerary?
+Well, that hasn’t been too well publicized but it changes every year and there are plenty of neat places to explore in that part of the country.
+The drive will be scenic.

 Some background on this deal: In 1981, west central Minnesota-based Tri-County Street Rods got together with the Vintiques out of the Watertown-Brookings SD area and decided to take a fall cruise along the Minnesota side of Big Stone Lake.
 The destination: Ike’s Chicken Shack.
 Ike’s was a legendary buffet place with a big parking lot and equally large multi-level seating area.
 Nestled along the eastern shore of Lake Traverse just north of Browns Valley, Minnesota, rustic Ike’s Chicken Shack was a popular destination for hungry folks from all over the tri-state area and the scenic drive along the lakes was a perfect season-ender.
 Yes, we have pics from that year: